StonehengeNLP/ESRA-Graph-database/README.md

 # Graph Database Manager

-## Using
+## API documentation

-The APIs can be accessed via `https://graph-database-manager.herokuapp.com/`
+The APIs can be accessed and tested via the swagger in https://graph-database-manager.herokuapp.com/docs